 Today, tennis rackets are lighter, more durable and more forgiving than ever and the right racquet can very much be the difference between winning and losing.
 Below we’re going to look at the best tennis racquet offerings on the market today, how the beginner can choose the right racquet and just what separates a good racquet from a great one.There are more options we dedicated you with comparison chart to complete your kit with best Tennis Shoes, Tennis racquet bags and with silent partner of tennis ball machine.

-- 1 Our Top 5 Tennis Racquet Reviews and Comparison Chart
+- 1 Our Top 5 Tennis Racquet With Comparison Chart

 - 1.1 HEAD LIQUID METAL 8 STRUNG TENNIS RACQUET